comp-medchem/LigExtract/README.md

         ligextract.sh -d myproteins -r 2.5 -o cluster -c yes

-  In this example, ligextract will only consider PDBs up to 2.5 Angstrom resolution and will employ the "cluster" mode (i.e., all ligands that survive filtration are kept, even if duplicated)
+  In this second example, ligextract will only consider PDBs up to 2.5 Angstrom resolution and will employ the "cluster" mode (i.e., all ligands that survive filtration are kept, even if duplicated).
+All raw PDB files will be removed after the process is finished with **-c yes**.

   Notice how "myproteins" is the name provided to the -d argument, as this must correspond to the prefix of the *_uniprot_list.txt file.

+Additionally you can provide your own list of PDBs.
+This is meant to make the query more efficient in cases where you do not want to consider/process all PDBs that map to your UniProt ID(s).
+This should be a simple *.txt file with one PDB code per line (not case sensitive).

+You can also inspect the arguments available with.

+        ligextract.sh -h

 *In the example query provided in docs/myproteins_uniprot_list.txt, LigExtract processes 267 structures in 6m32s using 7 CPUs.*

 ## Outputs